KilakOriginal/punschabend/README.md

 ## Punschabend
-This is a repository for the "Punschabend" website of the Fachschaftsvertretung Ingenieurwissenschaften (Kiel University).
+This is a git repository for the "Punschabend" website of the Fachschaftsvertretung Ingenieurwissenschaften (Kiel University).